Amjt11/Zomato-Exploratory-Data-Analysis/README.md

 To bridge the revenue gap, implement **localized marketing strategies** in lower-ranked cities, introduce **city-specific promotions**, and analyze **consumer preferences** to tailor offerings effectively.

+---

+## Conclusion

+This project highlights my ability to handle complex SQL queries and provides solutions to real-world business problems in a context of a food delivery service like zomato is taken here.
+This demonstrates a structured problem-solving methodology , data manipulation skills, and ability to derive actionable insights from raw data.

+---